Smoking Timeline – Quitters Helping Quitters

 - Your risk of coronary heart disease and heart attack is similar to that of people who have never smoked

-GET YOUR OWN COPY OF THE SMOKING TIMELINE.
+GET YOUR FREE COPY OF THE SMOKING TIMELINE.

 See also: Why Is It So Difficult To Quit Smoking.